FiratUsta/Chromora/README.md

 ## What's next?

 Check the open issues, maybe you'll find something that interests you!

-## What's not next?

-Most likely full Webkit support unless someone makes a PR.
-I have no way of testing for iPhones or Macs.
-The only way I can test for Webkit is with Epiphany, on which everything seems to be fine (In reality, it's a mess on iPhones, a little better now on desktop Safari).

 ## "Your code sucks and is inefficient"